The corner of Banksia St being sealed.

 1 November 2017

 Bemm River has a new area set aside for a Helipad.
 The area is next to the CFA.
 The CFA had been campaigning for this for a long time and they are to be congratulated for their efforts.
-The first two photos above show the area for the helipad.
+The second photo above shows the area for the helipad.

 The Council organized to dredge around the Jetty and deposit the material in the Inlet.